How to set up a business email

 Wondering how to set up a business email?
 Conflicted between Gmail, Outlook or something in between?
 Simply follow our five steps to business email success

-According to a Verisign UK survey from 2016, 78% of UK consumers trust a business email more if it comes from a company-branded email address.
-So, nailing that professional and approachable email identity is vital to building that vital customer to brand relationship.
+According to a Verisign UK survey, 78% of UK consumers trust a business email more if it comes from a company-branded email address.

 As well as being a bonus for customers, having a separate email account for your business is also incredibly useful for you.
 A separate account is easier to track, easier to prioritise, and easier to manage.
 If you aren't sure how to set up a business account, this page is for you – fortunately, the process is simple and the associated costs are very manageable.

-Read on for our step-by-step guide or, if you're only looking for a little bit of information, click a link below to visit that section directly.
+Read on for our step-by-step guide on how to create a business email or, if you're only looking for a little bit of information, click a link below to visit that section directly.

 Register a domain name